Social Icons

 Directed by Chris Sanders

-It is not hard to say that this is going to go down as one of the best animated movies of this decade, because the story is that good.
-Based off a book by Peter Brown, Chris Sanders wrote this amazing screenplay and directed this masterpiece.
-He has not dropped the ball since he left Disney for Dreamworks, animations like How to Train Your Dragon and The Croods are part of his resume, so when I saw his name attached to this, I knew I had to see it.
+It’s not hard to say that this is going down as one of the best animated movies of the decade, because the story is that good.
+Based on a book by Peter Brown, Chris Sanders wrote the screenplay and directed this masterpiece.
+Having worked on animations like How to Train Your Dragon and The Croods at Dreamworks, Sanders’s involvement raised my expectations, and I wasn’t disappointed.

-Roz is a robot, full name is Rozzum unit 7134.
-Her container was washed up on the shore of an island not inhabited by humans.
-She comes on, when an animal mistakenly hit her on button, then from that moment, she was following her basic programming running around the island, looking for someone to claim her as her owner and give her tasks.
+Roz is a robot, full name Rozzum unit 7134.
+She washes up on an uninhabited island when an animal accidentally activates her.
+From that moment on, she follows her basic programming, searching for someone to claim her as their own and give her tasks.

-The running around was not without its price, since she was not meant to be on this island and does not understand how to relate with the animals or navigate such surroundings.
-By the time Roz decided to slow down to understand the language and the surrounding she is in, she had sustained some considerable damages.
+The running around wasn’t without its costs, though.
+She wasn’t designed to be on this island, and didn’t understand how to interact with animals or navigate the surroundings.
+By the time Roz slows down to understand the environment, she’s sustained significant damage.

 This is a must see.